rsidorchuk93/Large_Language_Models/README.md

 - Keywords extraction and topics modeling with custom BERT for eCommerce reviews
 - Text sentiment and emotions analysis with BERT and RoBERTa for messages
 - Summarization with BART for podcast subtitles
+- General analysis of conversations for my Linkedin messages